KILTprotocol/sdk-js/packages/sdk-js/README.md

 KILT is a protocol for self-sovereign data and interoperability built on top of the permissionless KILT blockchain.
 The SDK provides collection of classes and methods to interact with the KILT Protocol.

 - **Self-sovereign data.** Have ownership of your digital and analog identities, with control over who your users share that data with.
-Providing that extra layer of flexiblity and security.
+Providing that extra layer of flexibility and security.
 - **Interoperability.** Claim Types (CTYPEs) facilitate the adoption of standardised credential content structures.

 ## Documentation